BoBozick/analysis-notes/notes.typ

 === Bounds

 #axiom(title: [Supremum Property or Axiom of Completeness])[
-  Every bounded, non-empty set of real numbers has a least upper bound.
+  Every bounded, nonempty set of real numbers has a least upper bound.
 ]

 #note-box[The same does not apply for the rationals.]